Otabek-coder/Otabek-coder/README.md

 ### Hi There, 👋 I'm Otabek

  * 🙎🏻‍♂️ I'm...
-   * 🔭 currently working on Javascript frameworks
+   * 🔭 currently working on Javascript libraries & frameworks
    * 🌱 currently trying to improve my problem solving skills
    * 💯 currently trying to be expert in React
    * 👯 looking to collaborate with React developers